stevinz/reflect/README.md

 # Reflect

-Small, flexible single header file library for aggregate (struct / class) runtime reflection using C++ 11 features.
+Small, flexible, single header library for aggregate (struct / class) runtime reflection and meta data using C++ 11 features.
 Minimal STL usage, no other dependencies.

 -----
 ## Installation